 And while being cared for can take some getting used to, doing fun activities together and investing time into really getting to know the person you’re caring for can make all the difference to their quality of life.

 For further information and guidance, head over to the care section of our website.

 What do you think are some good activities for carers?
-We’d love to hear from you.
-Join the conversation on the Rest Less community forum, or leave a comment below.
+We’d love to hear from you in the comments below.